MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/admin-shopify-connector.md

 ### Scenario

-You already have successful online store and would like to start using [!INCLUDE[prod_short](../includes/prod_short.md)] as business management software.
-You would like to import as much data from Shopify as possbile.
+You already have a successful online store and would like to start using [!INCLUDE[prod_short](../includes/prod_short.md)] as business management software.
+You would like to import as much data from Shopify as possible.

 ### Steps

-This is continuation of [Walkthrough: Start selling products online](admin-shopify-connector.md#walkthrough-start-selling-products-online).
+This is a continuation of [Walkthrough: Start selling products online](admin-shopify-connector.md#walkthrough-start-selling-products-online).
 You can also try with your own data, for example your Shopify store or sandbox.

 In [!INCLUDE[prod_short](../includes/prod_short.md)], do the following steps:

-Prepare data.
+#### Prepare data

 1. Switch to a free 30-day trial without sample data.
 For more information, see [Add your own data to an empty trial](/dynamics365/business-central/dev-itpro/administration/trials-subscriptions.md#add-your-own-data-to-an-empty-trial-company).
 2. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and then choose the related link.
 3. Choose the **New** action.